kasbench/globeco-trade-service/cursor-log.md

 1. Created OpenApiController to serve the static openapi.yaml file at /api/v1/openapi.yaml using Spring's Resource handling.
 2. Endpoint returns the OpenAPI YAML with content type application/yaml, making the API spec available for documentation and tooling.
 3. Ensured endpoint path and behavior are consistent with project conventions and requirements.

+---

+**2024-05-15**

+**Request:** Update all controller test classes to extend AbstractPostgresContainerTest and use integration-style testing with the real database (Testcontainers), removing @WebMvcTest/@MockBean and using @AutoConfigureMockMvc and real beans.
+Fix linter/import issues as needed.

+**Actions:**
+- Updated BlotterControllerTest, ExecutionControllerTest, ExecutionStatusControllerTest, DestinationControllerTest, TradeOrderControllerTest, and TradeTypeControllerTest to extend AbstractPostgresContainerTest and use @AutoConfigureMockMvc.
+- Removed @WebMvcTest and @MockBean from controller tests, using @Autowired for real service/repository beans.
+- Fixed linter errors by adding missing imports and updating test setup to persist entities using the real service/repository.
+- Ensured all controller tests now use the PostgreSQL Testcontainer for integration testing, consistent with service/repository tests.

+**Rationale:**
+- This ensures all tests use the same database context and fixes the "Unable to determine Dialect without JDBC metadata" error.
+- Maintains codebase consistency and follows the required logging and consistency rules.

+---

+**2024-05-15**

+**Request:** Fix the last remaining test error (contextLoads) by ensuring GlobecoTradeServiceApplicationTests uses the Testcontainers PostgreSQL instance.

+**Actions:**
+1. Updated GlobecoTradeServiceApplicationTests to extend AbstractPostgresContainerTest, so it uses the dynamic Testcontainers datasource like all other tests.
+2. Removed incorrect import for org.testcontainers.junit.jupiter.AbstractPostgresContainerTest.
+3. Ran the contextLoads test and confirmed it now passes.
+4. Ran the full test suite and confirmed that **all tests now pass successfully**.

+**Rationale:**
+- The contextLoads test was failing because it used the default datasource config, not the Testcontainers instance.
+Extending the base test class ensures all tests use the same dynamic datasource and context.

+---